Lesson 4 of 7 - optimize your relationships

 Premise 7) Like trust, respect, empathy, and forgiveness, love can only be given spontaneously.
 Therefore manipulating, requesting, pleading, or demanding that you or your mate love yourselves or each other more is a self-defeating ” Be spontaneous!" paradox.

 8) Your adult experience of love and your expectations about it are limited by your life experience so far.
-If you’ve experienced little altruistic (selfless) love from other people, your perception of what “love” is and feels like is less than if you have been well and truly loved.
+If you’ve experienced little altruistic (selfless) love from other people, your perception of what “love” is and feels like is less than if you have been able to experience genuine love.

 9) Few adults think about who they’re relying on to fill their blend of current love-needs: their Higher Power, themselves, their mate, their children, kin, friends, co-workers, mentors, one or more therapists or coaches, and/or animals.
 You and your mate can each control only one of these love-sources: yourself.

 Pause, breathe, and reflect on these premises about marital love.
 If you or your partner disagree with any of them, what do you believe?
-Again, your beliefs will shape your shared needs and expectations about exchanging love.
+Your beliefs will shape your shared needs and expectations about exchanging love with each other.

 colorbutton.gif Surface “Love” Problems

-Premise: surface relationship problems are symptoms of underlying primary needs.
-See if you’re ho-ping to fill one or more of these surface needs:
+Premise: "Problems" are unfilled needs (discomforts), which can be superficial ("surface") or primary.
+Surface relationship problems are symptoms of underlying primary needs.
+See if you’re hoping to fill one or more of these surface needs:

 I need to feel more loved by my mate more often.